Léopold Survage: Biography

 At a young age, Survage was directed to enter the piano factory operated by his Finnish father.
 He learned to play the piano, then completed a commercial diploma in 1897.
 After a severe illness at the age of 22, Survage rethought his career and entered the Moscow School of Painting, Sculpture and Architecture.
 Introduced to the modern movement through the collections of Sergei Shchukin and Ivan Morozov, he cast his lot with the Russian avant-garde and, by 1906, was loosely affiliated with the circle of the magazine Zolotoye runo (Golden fleece—see also Maximilian Voloshin).
 He met Alexander Archipenko, exhibiting with him in the company of David Burlyuk, Vladimir Burlyuk, Mikhail Larionov and Natalia Goncharova.
 With Hélène Moniuschko, later his wife, he travelled to Western Europe, visiting Paris in July 1908.
 The couple eventually settled in Paris where Survage worked as a piano tuner and briefly attended the short-lived school run by Henri Matisse.
 He exhibited with the Jack of Diamonds group in Moscow in 1910 and first showed his work in France—at the urging of Archipenko—in the Salon d'Automne of 1911.

 In 1913, Survage produced abstract compositions using color and movement to evoke a type of musical sensation.
 Entitled Rythmes colorés, he planned to animate these illustrations by means of film to form "symphonies en couleur".
 He saw these abstract images as flowing together, but he exhibited the ink wash drawings separately at the Salon d'Automne in 1913 and Salon des Indépendants in 1914.
 Articles on these works were published by Guillaume Apollinaire (Paris-J., July 1914) and Survage himself (Soirées Paris, July–August 1914).
-In June 1914, in order to develop his idea, Survage unsuccessfully applied for a patent to the Gaumont Film Company.
+In June 1914, in order to develop his idea, Survage unsuccessfully applied for a patent to Gaumont.
 Had he been able to raise the funds, he would have preceded Viking Eggeling and Hans Richter as the first to develop abstract films.